ferrous26/rubygems-compile/README.markdown

 * This has only been tested on a few gems, but should not break existing gems since we leave the original files around
 * At the moment, compiled gems will not provide usable backtraces
-  + If you suspect a bug in the way MacRuby compiled a file, try running with pre-compiled files disabled like so: `VM_DISABLE_RBO=1 ruby my_code.rb`
+  + If you suspect a bug in the way MacRuby compiled a file, try running with pre-compiled files disabled like so: `VM_DISABLE_RBO=1 macruby my_code.rb`
 * `.rbo` files take up more disk space than their `.rb` equivalents

 ## Known Issues